Samin Nosrat Is Embracing 'Good Things'

 Like, this is cool that there's a piece of this somewhere in me.

-But in terms of like where I was at this time in my life, is, you know, one of sort of the foundational texts for me for this book is a really small little book by a rabbi philosopher named Abraham Joshua Heschel.
+But in terms of like where I was at this time in my life is you know one of sort of the foundational texts for me for this book is uh a really small little book by um a rabbi philosopher named abraham joshua heschel it's a book called the sabbath and

-it's just this beautiful little sort of treatise on the value of making time, like the ritual, ritualizing the practice of being together and that time is our most precious currency, basically.
+it's just this beautiful little sort of treatise on the value of making time like the ritual ritualizing the practice of being together and that time is this our most precious currency, basically.

 And that is an aspect of Judaism that I can really get behind, you know?

-And so there was a way when I realized, oh,
+And so there was a way wherein I realized, oh,

 like, cool, I get to claim some piece of this.